quangbuule/phoenix-roads/README.md

 config :our_app, :roads,
   out_file: "web/static/js/roads.js", # Output file
   camelcase: false, # Change to true if you prefer to use camelCase rather than snake_case
-  global_name: "Roads" # Only available when you are not using CommonJS or RequireJS
+  global_name: nil # Will expose to window[global_name] when you want to use as standalone library.
 ```